piclas-framework/piclas/docs/documentation/userguide/features-and-models/magnetic-background-field.md

 One- or two dimensional magnetic fields can be used as fixed background fields for certain time discretization methods (full Maxwell time discs and the Poisson Boris-Leapfrog scheme)
-The read-in variable for either .csv or .h5 files is set via
+The read-in variable for either .csv (only for 1D along $z$-direction) or .h5 (only for 2D axis symmetric $z$-direction) files is set via

     PIC-variableExternalField = X.csv, X.h5